run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 8. Run the `helm` commands as provided in the wizard.

 !!!
 Info
     To install a specific version, add `--version <version>` to the install command.
+You can find available versions by running `helm search repo -l runai-cluster`.

 ## Verify your Installation